TOPICS

 Research Background

-The serious issues of global environmental pollution caused by greenhouse gases and other substances resulting from advances in science and technology, the disposal of large amounts of industrial waste, and the depletion of fossil fuels such as oil and coal must be urgently addressed for the sake of future generations.
+It is imperative to promptly address the serious issues that have emerged alongside the advancement of science and technology, such as global environmental pollution caused by greenhouse gases, the disposal of vast amounts of industrial waste, and the depletion of fossil fuels like petroleum and coal, for the benefit of future generations.

-Under these circumstances, artificial photosynthesis technology, which utilizes solar energy to convert carbon dioxide into new fuels, is attracting much attention.
-If ethanol, which is attracting attention as a next-generation low-carbon fuel for automobiles and other applications, can be produced, it will become a new application of artificial photosynthesis systems.
+Under these circumstances, artificial photosynthesis technology, which utilizes solar energy to convert carbon dioxide into new fuels, is garnering significant attention.
+The ability to produce ethanol—which is highlighted as a next-generation low-carbon fuel for automobiles—would represent a transformative application for new artificial photosynthesis systems.

-While artificial photosynthesis systems that convert carbon dioxide into methanol, a one-carbon compound, have been reported, technology for producing ethanol, which has one more carbon atom, has not yet been achieved.
+While artificial photosynthesis systems capable of converting carbon dioxide into methanol (a single-carbon molecule) have been reported, the technology to produce ethanol, which requires the addition of a second carbon atom, had not yet been achieved.

-We have been working on constructing a reaction system that produces ethanol using artificial photosynthesis technology with carbon dioxide as the starting material.
-We devised a method to produce acetic acid from carbon dioxide and methane (or methanol instead of methane) as shown in the figure below, and then synthesized ethanol from acetic acid using artificial photosynthesis technology.
-As a result of our experiments, we have succeeded in this endeavor.
+We focused on constructing a reaction system to produce ethanol using artificial photosynthesis technology, with carbon dioxide as the starting material.
+As shown in the diagram below, we devised a process to produce acetic acid from carbon dioxide and methane (or methanol as an alternative to methane) and then synthesize ethanol from that acetic acid using artificial photosynthesis.
+Our experimental results confirmed the success of this approach.

-To our knowledge, there have been no previous reports of successful artificial photosynthesis technology to synthesize ethanol from acetic acid.
-Our research has achieved this feat for the first time.
-In our system, approximately 5% of acetic acid is converted to ethanol when exposed to sunlight for 150 minutes.
+There have been no previous reports of successful artificial photosynthesis technology capable of synthesizing ethanol from acetic acid; this is a completely new achievement realized by our group.
+With this technology, approximately 5% of acetic acid is converted into ethanol upon exposure to 150 minutes of sunlight.

 Artificial photosynthesis technology for ethanol production using carbon dioxide as a starting material

-We plan to develop a new artificial photosynthesis technology for producing ethanol fuel from sunlight and carbon dioxide by incorporating the technology of synthesizing acetic acid from methane and carbon dioxide using acetic acid bacteria or similar organisms.
+We plan to work on expanding this research into a new artificial photosynthesis technology capable of producing ethanol fuel from sunlight and carbon dioxide.
+This will be achieved by incorporating techniques to synthesize acetic acid from methane (a natural gas) and carbon dioxide, through the utilization of acetogenic bacteria and other biological systems.

-This research is a collaborative achievement between our university's Research Center for Artificial Photosynthesis and Mazda Motor Corporation's Technical Research Center.
+This research is the result of a joint collaboration between the Research Center for Artificial Photosynthesis (ReCAP) at our university and the Technical Research Center of Mazda Motor Corporation.

 Publication Information